zrobertson466920/zrobertson466920.github.io/_posts/2024-12-31-branchingAnalysis.md

 **Structure and Growth**

-Analyzing our research forest revealed two major "groves" of knowledge:
+Analyzing our research tree revealed two major "groves" of knowledge:

 1. A philosophical core (312 entries) containing foundational concepts
 2. A larger technical section (3,649 entries) with detailed implementations